 Share Sheet UI Tweaks:

-• New animation when sharing multiple items.
+- new animation when share multiple items.

 Updated Settings and Tips Experience